Consumer confidence of Floridians dipped in April

-The monthly University of Florida survey released Tuesday shows the state's consumer confidence was 78 in the month of February.
+The new survey shows that consumer sentiment was 94.1 in month of April.
 That's on a scale of 2 to 150 benchmarked to 1966 at a value of 100.

 The drop ends a period when confidence was rising to post-recession levels.